 The majority of Year 6s move on to other schools with the most popular being Bancroft’s, Chigwell, City of London, Forest, St Edmund’s College, Haileybury, Normanhurst and Brentwood as well as local grammar schools.

 The school has a good track record of sending kids off to excellent, highly-selective schools with a clutch of scholarships and awards.
-In the last year, 48 of the 54 pupils who took entry tests to independent schools received firm offers of places at one or more of these schools.
-Eight of these pupils were offered a total of 11 awards.
-Over the last five years, 87% of pupils have been awarded places at independent or grammar schools.
+This year, 49 out of the 55 pupils taking entry tests to independent schools received firm offers of places at one or more of these schools.
+Seven of these pupils were offered a total of nine awards.
+Over the last five years, 88% of pupils have been awarded places at independent or grammar schools.

 It might be well-known as a strong all-round academic school, however, do not choose St Aubyn’s expecting the school to drill your children to exam success in military style.
 Although the school is selective (not in Nursery) it really sets great store by its motto “Bravely, faithfully, happily” and there is the sense that the happiness of the children is one of, if not the most important parts of an education at St Aubyn’s.